MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 The **Set Up Email** assisted setup guide can help you get started quickly with emails.

 > [!NOTE]
 > You must have a default email account, even if you add only one account.
-The default account will be used for all email scenarios that are not assigned to an account.
+The default account will be used for all email scenarios that aren't assigned to an account.
 For more information, see [Assign Email Scenarios to Email Accounts](admin-how-setup-email.md#assign-email-scenarios-to-email-accounts).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Set Up Email Accounts**, and then choose the related link.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]